Morris W. and Fannie B. Haft Theater

 Marvin Feldman Center, Second Floor

-the color pink in fashion, art, and culture.
+color pink in fashion, art, and culture.
 Pink provokes exceptionally strong feelings

 of both attraction and repulsion, yet it is increasingly being regarded as cool and

-politics, gender, and sexuality, and the use of pink in cinema.
+gender, and sexuality, and the use of pink in cinema.

-Dr. Valerie Steele, “Pink: The History of a Color”
+Dr. Valerie Steele, “Pink: The History of a Color” | Video

-Dr. Deborah Nadoolman Landis, “Panavision in Pink: Deceptively Demure”
+Dr. Deborah Nadoolman Landis, “Panavision in Pink: Deceptively Demure” | Video

-Dr. Dominique Grisard, “In the Pink of Things: Gender, Sexuality, and Color”
+Dr. Dominique Grisard, “In the Pink of Things: Gender, Sexuality, and Color” | Video

-Barbara Nemitz, “Pink: The Exposed Color”
+Barbara Nemitz, “Pink: The Exposed Color” | Video

-Pink, the fall 2018 MFIT Fashion Symposium, has been made possible thanks to the generosity of the Couture Council of e Museum at FIT, Mary Kay Cosmetics, the Coby Foundation, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+Pink, the fall 2018 MFIT Fashion Symposium, has been made possible thanks to the generosity of the Couture Council of The Museum at FIT, Mary Kay Cosmetics, the Coby Foundation, and the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
 Additional funding has been provided by the FIT Student-Faculty Corporation.